-2021 Update Process
+2023 Update Process

-The 2021 IDEOP evaluation and revision process involved an initial review, gap analysis against established emergency management planning guidance, a series of workshops, plan updates and subsequent stakeholder reviews, and final review and approval.
-Key stakeholders were involved in the review process throughout the series of workshops held from October 2020 through March 2021.
-These workshops focused on the Basic Plan, ID-ESF annexes, SAs, and IAs.
-Stakeholders were engaged in specific workshops based on the portions of the plan under review and defined roles and responsibilities (e.g., coordinating agency, primary agency, supporting agency).
-Updated annexes were reviewed by coordinating agencies in July of 2021, followed by a one-week review process with associated primary and supporting agencies, which concluded in August 2021.
-The updated Basic Plan was submitted to key stakeholders in August 2021 for a two-week review period.
-Feedback from these multiple engagements with stakeholders was incorporated in the IDEOP submitted to the IOEM Director for review in September 2021 and the Adjutant General and Governor in November 2021.
+The 2023 IDEOP evaluation and revision process involved an initial review, gap analysis against established emergency management planning guidance, a series of interviews, plan updates and subsequent stakeholder reviews, and final review and approval.
+Key stakeholders were involved in the review process throughout the series of interviews and review track-changes.
+These reviews focused on the Basic Plan, ID-ESF annexes, SAs, and IAs.
+Stakeholders were engaged based on the portions of the plan under review and defined roles and responsibilities (e.g., coordinating agency, primary agency, supporting agency).
+Updated annexes were reviewed by coordinating agencies from in Fall 2023.
+Feedback from stakeholders was incorporated in the IDEOP submitted to the IOEM Director for review in December 2023.